Lost-Outpost/moonlit-tales/README.md

 # Issues

-If you find an issue, you can see if it is already on the list of [known issues](HELP.md), which also documents solutions and workarounds.

-For issues that aren't yet [known](HELP.md), you can provide details in the [Moonlit Tales Github](https://github.com/Lost-Outpost/moonlit-tales/issues).
+For issues, provide details in the [Moonlit Tales Github](https://github.com/Lost-Outpost/moonlit-tales/issues).
 Please provide as much info as you can (screenshots are great).

-Finally, free feel to hop on the Moonlit Tales Discord support channel to have discussions with our knowledgeable community members.
-Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu).

 # Moonlit Tales Team
 + Guitarninja :)